Ensemble leaders grant permission to both themselves and others to disrupt the status quo in service of a powerful shared purpose.

 Why does finding ways to be present and playful matter so much right now?
 And why is present and playful such a rare and valuable state, especially at work?

-This moment – as we transition back towards in-person work – is ripe for building a purpose-driven ensemble.
+As your team transitions back towards in-person work, the time is ripe for building a purpose-driven ensemble.

 When you’re engaged in the messy, non-linear work of systems change, the very structure of your team and organization is a critical key that can either unlock radical change or keep you mired in the status quo.